Chunkys0up7/AttemptTwoPractioner/docs/IMPLEMENTATION_MASTER_CHECKLIST.md

 ---

 **This checklist supersedes all previous implementation checklists and task lists.
 Remove the original versions after confirming this file is in place.**

+## Final Status (2024-06-07)

+- All actionable items in this checklist are complete.
+- Deferred/planned items are clearly documented above (see notes for benchmark tests, accessibility, and animation polish).
+- All documentation, audits, and reviews are up to date and complete.
+- Project is ready for handoff or deployment.